 Are kids allowed to visit Urraca Private Island?

-For the safety of the children and the animals, we only allow children over the age of 12 to visit Urraca.
+For the safety of visitors and the animals, we only allow guests over the age of 12 to stay at Urraca.

 Do you allow smoking?